faanross/faanross.github.io/content/posts/course01.md

 1. Open `rufus.exe`, or whatever other non-MS application you chose.

-2. But since we'll need to pass its Process ID (PID) to the script as an argument, we just need to find that real quick.
+2. We need to find the Process ID (PID) of `rufus.exe` since we'll pass that as an argument to our injection script.
 You can either run Task Manager from the gui, or here I'll be running `ps` in PowerShell.
 And we can see here the PID is 784.

 {{< figure src="/img/image048.png" title="" class="custom-figure" >}}

-4. And now all the pieces are in place so we can run the actual command below.
+3. And now all the pieces are in place so we can run our command.
 We can note that we provide it two things, first the PID of the legit process we want to inject into, and the path to the DLL we want to be injected.
 So run the command in the same administrative PowerShell terminal.

 ```
 Invoke-DllInjection -ProcessID 784 -Dll C:\Users\User\Desktop\evil.dll